axelvaldez/radical-companies/_posts/rFiction/It's a Start/2022-12-10-its-a-start.markdown

 ---

 <div style="display: none;">
- <p>How did it all start?&mdash;Ignatious repeated&mdash;Let me tell you what we witnessed and what it felt like&hellip;</p>
+ <p>How did it all start?
+Well let me tell you what we witnessed and what it felt like&hellip;</p>
 </div>

 <h1>A Tale of Two Systems</h1>